nitinkumar98/Review-Site/README.md

 * Create header and footer partials
 * Add in Bootstrap

-## Creating New Campgrounds
+## Creating New Items
-* Setup new campground POST route
+* Setup new item POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form

-## Style the campgrounds page
+## Style the items page
 * Add a better header/title
-* Make campgrounds display in a grid
+* Make items display in a grid

 ## Style the Navbar and Form
 * Add a navbar to all templates
-* Style the new campground form
+* Style the new item form

 ## Add Mongoose
 * Install and configure Mongoose
-* Setup campground model
+* Setup item model
-* Use campground model inside of routes
+* Use item model inside of routes

 ## Show Page
 * Review the RESTful routes we've seen so far
-* Add description to the campground model
+* Add description to the item model
 * Show db.collection.drop()
 * Add a show route/template